Triage: Stroke code

 ANSWER:

-• D) UTI; await the urine culture – unlikely without pyuria but if bacteriuria it could be.
+- D) UTI; await the urine culture – unlikely without pyuria but if there is bacteriuria and no other cause there could still be UTI

 CASE CONCLUSION: left leg was warmer.
 A few hours later it was more red.